sighupio/fury-kubernetes-monitoring/katalog/grafana/README.md

 Fury distribution Grafana is deployed with following configuration:
 - Replica number: `1`
 - Anonymous authentication enabled
-- Role for unauthenticated users as `Admin`
+- `Admin` role for unauthenticated users
 - Resource limits are `200m` for CPU and `200Mi` for memory
 - Listens on port `3000`
-- Data source is Prometheus
+- Prometheus configured as data source
 - Dashboards ready to use (see [dashboards](dashboards) folder):
    * CoreDNS
    * Etcd